 The material is FDA standard and tested according to their website, but it feels a bit more plasticky and less firm compared to the matt finish of the Lunette and Lily Cup.
 Also I’m personally not a fan of clear silicone because it tends to discolour after awhile – my cup was originally a whitish tint, now it’s kinda yellowy/brown tinted.
 It’s a small thing, I mean no one is really going to look at the colour of your cup…

-- Victoria’s Love on Amazon – sadly they don’t ship to Singapore.
-Make sure you select the size correctly.
-I’m using the small cup, but if you have given birth before or are above 30, they recommend that you use the large size, but it really depends on your body!
+- Victoria’s Love on Amazon – * update*they used to sell the cup here, but now they only have the sterilizer and sadly they don’t ship to Singapore.
 Note that this is an affiliate link which means I may get a small % off sales if you click and do buy from here, no additional cost to you, think of it has helping to fund this website

 You can also buy the mini steriliser to keep your menstrual cup clean.
-I use it on very rare occasions when I remember to, but honestly unless you are very icked out about boiling your menstrual cup (maybe use a separate pot from the ones you eat with), there isn’t a real need for this very specialised steaming product.
+I use it on very rare occasions when I remember to, but honestly unless you are very icked out about boiling your menstrual cup (maybe use a separate pot from the ones you eat with if you are going to boil it on a stove), there isn’t a real need for this very specialised steaming product.

 Check out my other menstrual cup reviews: